cyberpunk042/social-experiment-automation/README.md

             "comments": 5
         },
         {
-            "text": "Believe you can and you're halfway there.", "tags": ["motivation", "believe", "success"],
+            "caption_text": "Believe you can and you're halfway there.", "tags": ["motivation", "believe", "success"],
             "length": "short",
             "category": "motivational",